anon-blue/anon.blue/README.txt

 e call (989) 354 - 1800 to report any tips!
 Thank you!
 His social Media with pho tos facebook.com/treandmaryjane Snapchat: life1zssss        '    '       1-1
                         2-2                    OPOPOLOIKJI                    tR
-RRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRa
+RRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRR
-mphetamine user.
-Could be in the Traverse City / Alanta Mi / Lincoin Mi / Alpena MI Areas (Also has a brother inff
+     OKOKOKOKOKOKOKOld be in the Traverse City / Alanta Mi / Lincoin Mi / Alpena MI Areas (Also has a brother inff
               jfjdfldjhdjfhf       ffffffffffffffffffffffffffffff   idioffffffff
 ffffffffffffffffffffffffffffffffffffffffffffffff   ffff fffff    f f f